 You can’t get to this conclusion unless you do the math.
 If you are still relying on Fintech Asia for market size estimates, you will start broke and hungry, work yourself to death for ten years and remain broke and hungry.

 Numbers, not manners, maketh the man or the woman.
 Own the numbers, validate them even if it is with anecdotal evidence.
 Real data is always kosher so go look for it.
 Remember just because a big market exists doesn’t imply that you need to tackle it.
 Remember you can’t have it all.
 You will have to share it with competitors.

-Estimating Market Size is an extract from Founder Puzzles, the upcoming book by Jawwad Farid on building better businesses by building better models.
-Scheduled release date for the book is 31-July-2020.
+Estimating Market Size is an extract from Founder Puzzles, a book by Jawwad Farid on the math that matters for your startups.